IFOS — International Fish Oil Standards

 Common misconceptions

-• Star ratings change between batches.
-A brand with a 5-star history can produce a 4-star batch.
-Always check the specific lot, not the brand-level marketing.
+- Star ratings change between batches.
+A brand with a 5-star past can still make a 4-star batch.
+Always check the lot.
+Do not trust the brand-level pitch.

-• An IFOS test on a website is not always current.
-Some brands display old IFOS reports as evidence of quality.
-Check the date on the report and confirm the lot in your hand has its own test result.
+- An IFOS test on a website is not always current.
+Some brands show old IFOS reports as proof.
+Check the date on the report.
+Make sure your own lot has its own result.